stuartellis/stuartellis-site-hugo/content/posts/code-linting.md

 # Tuning Your Linters #

-Once you have started using a linter, you will quickly realise that you do not always agree with what it tells you.
+Once you have started using linters, you will quickly realise that you do not always agree with what they tell you.
 Sometimes there will be parts of your code where you deliberately break rules, or standard rules that you do not agree with.
 For this reason, each linter will check the root directory of your project for a configuration file that overrides the defaults, and have ways of adjusting